nirs/blkhash/README.md

 - The async API - high performance API for very fast storage and large number of threads

-Here is a graph comparing `blkhash` and `sha256` throughput in GiB/s:
+Here is a graph showing `blkhash` throughput in GiB/s using `SHA256` digest algorithm:

 ![blkhash performance](media/zero-optimization.png)